-Students with Learning Disabilities: Students who wish to request accommodations in this class for a disability should contact Elaine Mara, assistant director of learning services for academic and disability support, first floor, Monocacy Hall, extension 1401.
+Students who wish to request accommodations in this class for a disability should contact The Academic Support Center, located at the lower level of Monocacy Hall, or by calling 610-861-1401.
 Accommodations cannot be provided until authorization is received from the Academic Support Center.